Quandela/Perceval/docs/source/components.rst

 ``phi_tr`` is :math:`0`,
 ``phi_br`` is :math:`0`.
 These values can be modified by using optional parameters when creating a ``BS`` object.

+Loss Channel
+^^^^^^^^^^^^

+Loss channels are non unitary components applying a fixed loss on a given mode.
+It can seen as a beam splitter with a reflectivity equal to the loss.
+This beam splitter being connected to a "virtual mode" containing lost photons.

+A loss channel is not expressed as a unitary matrix and can only be used in processors.

 Phase Shifter
 ^^^^^^^^^^^^^